reviewdog/reviewdog/proto/rdf/README.md

 See [reviewdog.proto](reviewdog.proto) for the actual definition.
 [JSON Schema](./jsonschema) is available as well.

-## Wire formats of Reviewdog Diagnostic Format.
+## Wire formats of Reviewdog Diagnostic Format

 RDFormat uses [Protocol Buffer](https://developers.google.com/protocol-buffers) to define the message structure, but the recommended wire format is JSON considering